paulinho-16/MEIC-DS/wiki/sprint_log.md

 * Data that could support new metrics.
 * Testing the results of the logic side in realistic scenarios.
-* Be able to execute the genetic algorithm that runs in python from the user friendly web frontend.
+* Be able to execute the genetic algorithm that runs in python from the user-friendly web frontend.
-* Capability of watching the results outputed in frontend, at the moment their our only shell prints.
+* Capability of watching the results output in the frontend, at the moment their our only shell prints.

 ### Retrospective